 “Moving into data science has been fascinating as this is a field that I’ve always been interested in,” he explains.
 “On a day-to-day basis, I’m building exciting big-data tooling, developing cloud infrastructure, and delivering machine learning solutions in a scalable and repeatable way in production, which is often a hard task to achieve in a large organisation.

 Like many digital transformation efforts, getting real value from machine learning requires significant investment and leadership buy-in, and it needs production-grade engineering to complement the work done by data scientists.

 “As the tech lead for the data engagement, which covers the wider data platform, I’m also responsible for supporting the long term data strategy of the organisation, working with its in-house team.
 This requires that I take a broad view of their various components and challenges, then propose appropriate cloud-native solutions to solve problems in the most efficient manner.
 A large part of my role is stakeholder engagement and ensuring we deliver quickly, safely, and consistently.”

-As someone who lives in Scotland’s capital, Dickson is excited about the future for Infinity Works’ Edinburgh practice and is looking forward to the opportunities that lie ahead.
+As someone who lives in Scotland’s capital, Calum is excited about the future for Infinity Works’ Edinburgh practice and is looking forward to the opportunities that lie ahead.